Continuity Planning for Agribusinesses

 Woman caring for horses as part of her agribusiness.

-Business continuity planning is critical for farms and ranches, who can face risks ranging from severe weather events to supply chain disruptions.
+Business continuity planning is critical for farms and ranches, which can face risks ranging from severe weather events to supply chain disruptions.
 Building an effective business continuity plan can help agribusinesses prevent long-term loss of income, protect employee safety and get back to business sooner after a disruption.

 Even if your business isn’t directly impacted by a storm or other significant natural event, you could still be affected and in need of a continuity plan.
 Risks include supply chain disruption, such as if your suppliers or distributors are impacted by an event and can’t supply the products you need for production.
-Your continuity plan can include contingency suppliers and back-up plans for equipment, gas, food and shelter for animals, fuel, packaging materials and other business critical items.
+Your continuity plan can include contingency suppliers and backup plans for equipment, gas, food and shelter for animals, fuel, packaging materials and other business-critical items.

 Here are some steps to developing an agribusiness continuity plan:

-1. Identify Threats or Risks
+1. Identify threats or risks

 Business continuity plans are not one size fits all.
 The most effective continuity plans will identify the specific risks facing your farm, ranch or vineyard.
 You need to consider and assess all areas of risk that have the potential to cause a business disruption based on historical, geographical, organizational and other factors.